billo-ux/unreal-mcp-main/TASKS.md

 2. See a concrete proposal for a specific new tool (e.g., batch operations, selection, build/package).
 3. Get a full audit of Cursor rules compliance for all tools.
 4. Focus on bug fixes (e.g., focus viewport) or new features as needed

+## Blockers & Next Concrete Actions

+- Widget hierarchy management tools (reorder_widget, remove_widget_from_parent, get_widget_hierarchy) are blocked: No backend/server-side implementation exists in UnrealMCP for these commands.
+Full implementation requires new UnrealMCP backend commands for widget reordering, removal, and hierarchy querying.
+- Orchestrator/agent script (orchestrator.py) is scaffolded but lacks context querying, planning, and step execution logic.
+Needs full implementation and example runs.
+- Feedback loop retry logic is not present; most tools log errors but do not retry or prompt for ambiguous steps.
+Needs retry logic and documentation.
+- Testing & diagnostics: query_editor_logs is implemented, but automation test running and reporting are stubs.
+Needs implementation and documentation.
+- Source control and localization tools are stubs (run_source_control_command, manage_localization_asset).
+Need full implementation.
+- Documentation and example runs are missing for many new tools and features.
+Needs systematic documentation and gallery updates.
+- Many advanced/future features (analytics, CI/CD, advanced PCG, etc.) are not started and require design and planning.

+### Immediate Next Steps
+- Implement new UnrealMCP backend commands for widget hierarchy management (reorder, remove, get hierarchy) to unblock UI automation tools.
+- Complete orchestrator/agent script with planning and execution logic.
+- Add retry logic to feedback loop and document error handling best practices.
+- Implement automation test running and reporting tools.
+- Implement source control and localization asset management tools.
+- Systematically document all tools and add example runs to the gallery.
+- Continue code review, user testing, and validation for all tool groups.